-(1) Interest received on bonds held for investment and income received from other intangible property held for investment are not subject to apportionment.
+- (1) Interest received on bonds held for investment and income received from other intangible property held for investment are not subject to apportionment.
 Rentals received from real estate held purely for investment purposes and not used in the operation of the business are also not subject to apportionment.
 All expenses connected with the interest and rentals from such investments are likewise not subject to apportionment but must be applied against the investment income.
-The net investment income from intangible property shall be allocated to Georgia if the situs of the corporation is in Georgia or the intangible property was acquired as income from property held in Georgia, or as a result of business done in Georgia shall be allocated to Georgia.

-(2) Gains from the sale of tangible or intangible property not held, owned or used in connection with the trade or business of the corporation, nor for sale in the regular course of business shall be allocated to the State if the property held is real or tangible personal property situated in the State, or intangible property having an actual situs or a business situs within the State.
-Otherwise, such gains shall be allocated outside the State.
+The net investment income from intangible property shall be allocated to Georgia if the situs of the corporation is in Georgia or the intangible property was acquired as income from property held in Georgia, or as a result of business done in Georgia.
+The net investment income from tangible property in Georgia shall be allocated to Georgia. - (2) Gains from the sale of tangible or intangible property not held, owned or used in connection with the trade or business of the corporation, nor for sale in the regular course of business shall be allocated to the State if the property held is real or tangible personal property situated in the State, or intangible property having an actual situs or a business situs within the State.
+Otherwise, such gains shall be allocated outside the State. - (3) When net income of the above classes have been separately allocated and deducted, the remainder of the net business income shall be apportioned as follows:

-GENERAL INFORMATION: INCOME TAX (continued)
+GENERAL INFORMATION: INCOME TAX (continued) ONE FACTOR FORMULA